gtribello/plumed-thoughts/contactMatrix.md

 BIASVALUE ARG=s
 ```

-for example, the diagram showing how data passes through the PLUMED actions as the values and derivatives are calculated is as follows:
+for example, the diagram showing how data passes through the PLUMED actions as the values calculated is as follows:

 ```plumed
 #MERMAID=value